antoniogweb/PHP2xAI/PHP2XAI/05-computational-graph.md

 }
 ```

-Attributes are fixed operation values, such as the selected kernel, dropout percentage, or the scalar used by `scale()`.
-They are not trainable Tensors.
+Attributes are fixed operation values, such as the selected kernel, dropout percentage, axis, or the scalar used by `scale()`.
+They are not trainable tensors.
+Tensor definitions carry a numeric `dtype` field alongside shape and other metadata.
+The integer values correspond to `FLOAT32 = 1`, `FLOAT64 = 2`, `INT32 = 3`, and `INT64 = 4`; omitted dtype in older graph files defaults to `FLOAT32` in the C++ runtime.
 For example, `layer_norm` records `kernel` and `axes`, while its trainable `gamma` and `beta` are normal tensor inputs. `apply_padding_mask` receives its score tensor and binary mask as inputs and needs no attributes because it does not carry a padding ID, assumed equal to 0.
 Operations such as `reshape()`, whose output shape is already stored in the output tensor definition, do not need to duplicate that shape in their attributes.

 ## Training graph